 PAL B July 20-24 AND July 27-July 31

-Counselor Assistants (CAs) & Camp Buddies Grades 8 – 12
+Teen Staff & Camp Buddies: Grades 8 – 12

 Teens in at least 10th grade, or at Graduate PALs in at least 8th grade, may register to volunteer as a Counselor’s Assistant or a Buddy.
 Counselor Assistants are volunteer teens who assist Camp Dart-Lo staff in working with campers in a variety of ways such as: teaching camp activities, befriending campers, and enforcing camp rules.
 Some teens may also assist children with special needs as buddies by providing individualized attention and support.